innovacy/Up/README.md

 ... without writing one line of any code, HTML or CSS.

-**WARNING:** This is a work in progress (where stated).
-This document describes for now the features of the very first planned release that will follow very shortly.

 ## There are hundreds markdown parsers, why one more?

 Because there is none like this one.
 All markdown parsers I found generally take a markdown line and convert it.